PyThor97/Police_Whistle/README.md

-# Police_Whistle
+# Whistle
-RedM script for players with police job to sound a whistle to alert other player of their present
+RedM script for players with allowed jobs to sound a whistle to alert other player of their present VORP CORE only.